Last updated on January 24th, 2024 at 11:14 am

 Almost everyone responds to relationship instincts in the same specific way.
 This is because instinct is rigid, and inflexible and does not improve no matter how often it’s triggered.

-For instance, everyone reacts to heartbreak with a sunken mind, depression, and other negative emotions which are capable of causing more harm.
+For instance, everyone reacts to heartbreak with a sunken mind, depression, and other negative emotions that are capable of causing more harm.

 Though your response to it might be prompted by reflex, with training, you will be able to control how you respond to relationship issues, instead of whatever your instincts present.

 Most relationships are marred by distrust and a lack of respect for partners.

-This alone is enough to make one hyper-instinctive and always on the lookout for signs of danger and how to protect themselves not only from physical assault but also emotionally.
+This alone is enough to make one hyper-instinctive and always on the lookout for signs of danger and how to protect oneself not only from physical assault but also emotionally.

 Importance of instinct in relationships

 - Makes you on alert

 - Makes you not be taken unawares by your partner’s behaviour